During the 4-H Conference, one working group brainstormed ideas on how to better reach teens through social media.[/caption]

 Each group spent several days developing their perspectives on these two topics.
 Towards the end of the conference, the youth provided a briefing presentation for HHS leaders working on bullying prevention.

-The Training Module team provided feedback on the Bullying Prevention Training Module and how it could be effectively used to teach teens.
+The Training Module team provided feedback on the Bullying Prevention Training Module - PDF and how it could be effectively used to teach teens.
 The group found that the materials could potentially be adapted into an anti-bullying event which would serve to raise awareness and launch additional, longer-term initiatives.

 “It took a lot of hard work and dedication, but the group overcame their struggles and worked together beautifully as a team,” said Jennifer Gibson, the module group facilitator.
 “I am very proud of the things that they accomplished and I am confident that this conference had a positive impact on each and every one of them.”